Skip to product information

 What is Embassy?

-Embassy Blend, our original espresso blend, has been with us since the beginning.
-Created as a modern Espresso Blend, we focus on sourcing fresh crop coffees in line with the harvest seasons; the components change from time to time so we can consistently offer you a complex, fresh and exciting drink.
-We roast Embassy to be suitable for both black and white coffees.
+Embassy, our original blend, has been with us since the beginning.
+Created as a Modern Seasonal Blend, we focus on sourcing fresh crop coffees in line with the harvest seasons; the components change from time to time so we can consistently offer you a complex, fresh and exciting drink.

 A note from James, Head of Coffee